Room Rates, Meal Plan Costs, and Billing

 How should I sign up for housing if I identify as transgender or gender non-conforming?

 Residential Life staff members are committed to working to meet the housing needs of all students in a nurturing community that values diversity and promotes the dignity of all people.
 Crissey and Severn residence halls offer gender-neutral suites where students can live with whomever they feel the most comfortable.
 Students are welcome to go through the general housing process to secure a suite, however, suites are not guaranteed.
-If you have special housing needs based on gender identity/expression, and feel you need further accommodations or want to look at other options, please contact Adam Kubiak, Assistant Dean of Students for Residential Life (269.337.7210 or reslife@kzoo.edu) as soon as possible prior to the housing process.
+If you have special housing needs based on gender identity/expression, and feel you need further accommodations or want to look at other options, please contact Adam Kubiak, Associate Dean of Students (269.337.7210 or reslife@kzoo.edu) as soon as possible prior to the housing process.
 The sooner you contact us, the better able we will be to accommodate your needs.
 More campus resources for LGBTQAI+ students can be found at the Resources for LGBTQAI+ Students website.

 If I am signing up with a friend with a better lottery number do I put their lottery number on my Housing Contract or my lottery number?